Godsheritage/Godsheritage/README.md

 <h1 align="center">Hello 👋, My Name is Godsheritage</h1>
-<h3 align="center">I am a Front End developer with experience working with: HTML, CSS, Javascript, Bootstrap, SASS, TypeScript, Node, Express and React JS.
+<h3 align="center">I am a Front End developer with experience working with: HTML, CSS, Javascript, Bootstrap, SASS, TypeScript, Node JS, Express and React JS.
 I also work with WordPress and its customised themes, in my spare time i put my creative mind to task by messing around with some wireframes.
 You can check out my Linkedn at: https://www.linkedin.com/in/godsheritage-adeoye</h3>

 - 🔭 I’m currently working on **on an Ecommerce WEB Application**